Alvor1991/PP2-Online-Quiz/README.md

     - Balsamiq was used to create the wireframes during the design phase of the project.

 * [Am I Responsive?](http://ami.responsivedesign.is/)
-    - Am I Responsive was used in order to see responsive design throughout the process and to generate mockup imagery to be used.
+    - Am I Responsive was used to generate a mockup image of the website.

 * [Responsive Design Checker](https://www.responsivedesignchecker.com/)
-    - Responsive Design Checker was used in the testing process to check responsiveness on various devices.
+    - Responsive Design Checker was used to check responsiveness on various devices.

 * [Chrome DevTools](https://developer.chrome.com/docs/devtools/)
-    - Chrome DevTools was used during development process for code review and to test responsiveness.
+    - Chrome DevTools was used during development process for code review & test responsiveness.

 * [W3C Markup Validator](https://validator.w3.org/)
     - W3C Markup Validator was used to validate the HTML code.